What is a Savannah cat?

 Vet Care

-Please inform your Veterinarian that you are purchasing a Hybrid feline, so they can prepare and educate themselves.
+Please inform your veterinarian that you are purchasing a hybrid feline, so they can prepare and educate themselves.

-•All our Savannah cats are tested with Uc davis and Mycatscan .
+•All our Savannah cats are tested with UC Davis and MyCatScan.

-•We also tests for the Pra-Cep290 and Pra-CRX.
+•We also test for the Pra-Cep290 and Pra-CRX.

-•Progressive retinal atrophy (PRA), is a group of degenerative diseases that affect these photoreceptor cells.
+•Progressive retinal atrophy (PRA) is a group of degenerative diseases that affect these photoreceptor cells.
 With this disease, the cells deteriorate over time, eventually leading to blindness in the affected cat.

 Image Source : https://savannahcatassociation.org/savannah-cat-size/